Omen: Ancient Near East

 The oldest source for this practice in the Ancient Near East came from Mesopotamian practice attested at the first half of the 2nd millennium BC.
 It was vigorously pursued by the Assyrian kings, Esarhaddon and his son, Ashurbanipal in the 7th century BC.

 Omens were interpreted by several methods—e.g., liver divination, lecanomancy, and libanomancy.
 Hepatoscopy—observing irregularities and abnormalities of the entrails of a sacrificial sheep—was used in many royal services.

 Astrological omens were popular in Assyria in the 7th century BC.
 Diviners gained influence by interpreting omens and advising the king, Esarhaddon (681–669 BC), how to avoid some terrible fate.
 Sometimes the Assyrian king hid for a while after he put a substitute king on the throne.
 The court expected that the substitute king would take the evil consequences of an omen.
 When they believed the danger was over, they executed the substitute king and the true king resumed the throne.

 The observations of omens were recorded into series.
 Some of them dated back to the first half of the 2nd millennium BC, and these were arranged as conditional statement later (if such and such is the case, then such and such is the result).

 This belief of omens later spread out around the Near East and beyond when clay models of sheep livers used for the diviners to learn the craft was found in Boghazkoi, Ugarit, Megiddo, and Hazor.

-Letters from the city Mari dated at the latest from the 18th century showed that these divinatory practices were not limited to the royal court, but also played an important role in everyday life of the people.
+Letters from the city Mari showed that these divinatory practices were not limited to the royal court, but also played an important role in everyday life of the people.